dudung/soal/_posts/phys/2020-09-12-uniform-linear-motion.md

 Using similiar way value of $t_3$ and $x_4$ can be found.

+## Graphs
+In ULM we can draw at least two graphs.
+The first is $x - t$ graph and the second is $v - t$ graph.
+Beside those graphs a $x - v$ graph can be also created.
+We use term graph instead of chart since graph is  more related to mathematical function [[6](#ref6)] we try to illustrate.

 ## Exercises
 1. Explain what is the relation between Eqns. \eqref{eqn:ulm-position} and \eqref{eqn:ulm-position-i-f}.
 Map each symbol in the first equation to the second.
 2. A particle perform a ULM and is observed at time $t = t_1$, $t = t_2$, and $t = t_3$ and its positions are recorded as $x = x_1$, $x = x_2$, and $x = x_3$ for each time.
 Which equation from Eqns.
 Eqns. \eqref{eqn:ulm-position} - \eqref{eqn:ulm-position-i-f} is better to describe the relation between $x_2$ and $x_1$ and $x_3$ and $x_2$?
 Explain in brief your answer.